joehahn/exes-n-ohs/README.md

 and such networks are typically used on image data.
 Note that our task--which is to classify a pair of (x,y) coordinates--is akin to performing image classification on images having a single nonzero pixel, and is why CNET model is used here.
-But our CNET model also has a singe dense input layer having N=10^2 neurons that is then reshaped into a 10x10 grid, and its purpose is to onehot-encode the (x,y) input across a 10x10 image.
+But our CNET model also has a singe dense input layer having N=100^2 neurons that is then reshaped into a 100x100 grid, and its purpose is to onehot-encode the (x,y) input across that 100x100 grid.
 The CNET model is then trained on the XO dataset, and that trained model is then used to compute its decision boundary:<br />
 ![](figs/cnet_decision_boundary.png)<br />